tbrowder/PDF-Document/README.md

 Summary
 -------

-As you can see the document steps are equivalent, but the steps in PDF page creation are much easier because common low-level code required in PS creation is available behind the covers in `PDF::Lite` and accessed more easily by this module.
+As you can see the document steps are equivalent, but the steps in PDF page creation are much easier because common low-level code required in PS creation is available under the covers in `PDF::Lite` and accessed more easily by this module.

 CURRENT CAPABILITY
 ==================

-Currently the only thing the module provides are routines and data to ease acces to PDF core fonts (those shown in the listing above) in a using module.
+Currently the the module provides routines and constants as used in the example program shown in the **SYNOPSIS**.
+Much more work is planned including:

+  * font underlining

+  * font strikethrough

+  * more graphics objects (e.g., Moon phases)

 FUTURE CAPABILITY
 =================